dr-jts/crunchyblog/spatial-pgfs/index.md

     ./pg_featureserv
     ```

-5. Point your browser to the service web interface URL.
+5. Point your browser to the service web interface.

     * http://localhost:9000